 PROGRAM OVERVIEW

 The Confrontation Gym is a high-intensity, roleplay-based assertiveness training program built to replicate the pressure of real-world situations.
-Participants engage in emotionally charged drills that test composure, boundaries, and the ability to assert themselves under stress.
+Participants engage in structured yet emotionally charged drills that test composure, boundaries, and the ability to assert themselves under stress.

 Whether you're an individual tired of shrinking in hard conversations or part of a group ready to level up communication and confidence, this program meets you where you are then pushes just past your comfort zone.
 Each drill is intentional, applying structured pressure to expose and rewire old habits.